-This handout discusses the preparation of mathematical documents using $ET_EX$ .
+This handout discusses the preparation of mathematical documents using LaTeX.
 Look at the file latexintro.tex with your favorite text editor to see how mathematical (and typesetting) commands described below are written.
+See our course webpage for links to versions of LaTeX that can be downloaded to a Mac or a PC.

-Next open the solution set file that you were sent, using your favorite text editor and save it with a filename that uses your last name, e.g., 5210lastname.tex (where you write your last name instead in the name of the file).
-If you need any LATEX construction, an equation for example, just find a similar one in this or other LATEX file, copy, paste and edit.
+This file can also be used as a template for the preparation of your paper.
+With this in mind, open the file papertemplate.tex with your favorite text editor and save it as mathlastname.tex (where you write your last name instead in the name of the file).
+If you need any LaTeX construction, an equation for example, just find a similar one in this or other LaTeX file, copy, paste and edit.

-If you use Apple computers in the math department, you can open any LATEX file by clicking on it.
-There is a "typeset" button which you use to see the results of your editing, and then to print the paper.
-While the edited changes you make will go through after typesetting once, sometimes you have to typeset two or three times to see all the corresponding changes in equation numbers, the table of contents, and cross references.
-When equations get moved around they have to be renumbered, but on the first pass at typesetting LATEX won't fix all the cross-references (for instance) but only notices they need to be changed.
+When you edit a LaTeX file and then compile the file, sometimes you have to compile it two or three times to see all the corresponding changes in equation numbers, the table of contents, and cross references.
+When equations get moved around they have to be renumbered, but on the first pass at compiling LaTeX won't fix all the cross-references (for instance) but only notices they need to be changed.
 It will fix things up better the second (or third) time.